 Who can apply

-Applications are open to UK and EU (Home) students who have applied and received an offer from Cranfield University to study on an applicable Forensics course for the intake starting October 2020 and have paid a deposit to secure their place.
+Applications are open to full-time International students who have applied and received an offer from Cranfield University to study on an applicable Forensics course for the intake starting October 2021 and have paid a deposit to secure their place.

-The CFI scholarship funding does not cover all the costs needed to study in Cranfield, only the course fee of £10,000.
+The CFI scholarship funding does not cover all the costs needed to study in Cranfield, only a contribution to the International course fee of £10,000.

 Are there any other scholarships or bursaries for the Forensic Master’s Programme?